Home > Turquoise > Turquoise Story > Understanding the Value of Turquoise: True Natural Turquoise is Very Rare

 To complicate the subject even further, there is high-quality turquoise that is stabilized due to the seam-structure in the stone that might fracture if not treated.
 This material is often treated with “opticon”, a kind of super glue used as a fracture-seal, just before cutting, in an effort to hold the matrix together.
 It is getting more difficult for even gemologists and turquoise experts to tell the difference between some forms of treated turquoise as opposed to the natural.

 The natural turquoise used in many of the pieces we offer on this website represents less than 1 percent of the all the turquoise mined.
 If we state that the turquoise is untreated and Natural, we will guarantee it.
 We generally buy our turquoise either from the miner in rough rough stones or cut cabs, or else we cut our own stones from our extensive personal collection of turquoise.
-In most cases we design our jewelry our jewelry and then give the stones to one of the many Native American artists who work with us, to execute the design.
+In most cases we design our jewelry, and then give the stones to one of the many Native American jewelry artists who work with us, to execute the design.
 That way we can guarantee the quality and authenticity of our jewelry and stones.
 The best guarantee to the buyer as to the authenticity of a piece and the stones that are set in it is to deal with a reputable dealer that you can trust.
 After over 40 years as an Indian Trader, and being fortunate to live and work in Santa Fe, the 'heart of the Indian Jewelry business', we have access to the sources that enable us to offer such quality items.
 Native American artisans may buy turquoise cabochons directly from miners, but most buy from jewelry supply stores or trading posts.